pingcap/blog/fosdem-2019-recap-global-technology-local-community.md

 A full day of technical presentations was followed by a festive community dinner, an annual pre-FOSDEM tradition, where attendees continue their technical (and non-technical) discussion over (16 kinds of) Belgian beers.
 I had the enviable job of "bartending" the event, which meant pouring beers in the proper Belgian way for a room of people who were both MySQL experts and beer aficionados.

 ![Me pouring Belgian beers at the MySQL community dinner](media/me-pouring-belgian-beers-at-the-mysql-community-dinner.png)
-<center> Me pouring Belgian beers at the MySQL community dinner </center>
+<div class="caption-center"> Me pouring Belgian beers at the MySQL community dinner </div>

 ## Day 1 - MySQL DevRoom